rahulvpandey/PortalReportViewer/README.md

 # PortalReportViewer
 Widget to allow users to view and drill down reports on portal

+Update : If anyone used Update set from GIT, you might not get it work due to one of dependency did not get captured.
+Just navigate to instance/https://lnkd.in/fiAJdDz and change source from URL to UI script and select UI script : PortalifyReports

 Servicenow has very powerful set of widgets on portal to allow users to see various records in single view.
 However, I came across multiple times that, user wants to have old school "Home Page" interface, where user can see interact with charts too.
 Servicenow has an OOTB widget called reports which does this automatically, however, this widget takes user to native/console view.<br/>